 Philip McShane understands Lonergan’s Functional Macroeconomic Dynamics better than anyone else alive, due I believe to his ability to apply his background in mathematics and theoretical physics to a scientific macroeconomics.
 He has stated:

 Concomitance is, I would claim, the key word in Lonergan’s economic thinking.
-[Philip McShane]
+[Philip McShane, [Fusion 1, page 4 ftnt 10]

 My other extravagance (in preparing the index) is to bring into focus, by entries under ‘Concomitance,’ the total challenge of the new political economy.
 Are we to respect the heart-pulses of the productive machine, or are we to continue the ‘absurdity’ (see Index) of counterpulsing, locally and globally?
-(Can we say with Wordsworth) “And now I see with eye serene, the very pulse of the machine”
+(Can we say with Wordsworth) “And now I see with eye serene, the very pulse of the machine.”
+[CWL 21, 326 Editor’s Introduction to the Index.]

-Concomitance of the functional flows is required for the achievement of normative continuity and dynamic equilibrium.
+Concomitance of the companionate flows is required for the achievement of normative continuity and dynamic equilibrium.

 There are flows of types of products, and, as indicated in the Diagram of Rates of Flow, there are companionate flows of money which must keep pace with the flows of products.
-Thus, there are flows of money in a conditional dependence on one another.
-Expenditures for goods and services are conditioned by a concomitance with incomes.
-Incomes are conditioned by a concomitance with outlays.
-Outlays are conditioned by a concomitance with receipts from expenditures or from credit.
+Thus, there are flows of money in a conditional circulatory dependence on one another.
+Outlays become Incomes, which become Expenditures and Receipts, which become Outlays in the next round.
+Round and round it goes.
+In reverse order, Expenditures for goods and services are conditioned by a concomitance of Incomes.
+Incomes are conditioned by their concomitance with Outlays.
+Outlays are conditioned by a concomitance with Receipts from Expenditures or from credit.

 Let normative concomitance denote the requisite keeping pace of interdependent, mutually conditioning, functional flowings.